DimaPdemler/DimaPdemler.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year undergraduate studying computational physics at University of California San Diego.
-I am interested in the intersection of physics and machine learning with a strong background in both computer science and mathematics.
-Specifically, I focus on fast and efficient machine learning, optimizing neural networks for nanosecond timescales using FPGAs.
+I am a fourth-year undergraduate studying computational physics at the University of California, San Diego, with a strong interest in the intersection of physics and machine learning.
+My goal is to develop efficient machine learning models deeply rooted in the underlying physical and mathematical principles that govern our world.

-For the past two years I have worked with [Javier Duarte](https://jduarte.physics.ucsd.edu/) on Fast ML.
-I have also worked with [Lesya Shchutska](https://people.epfl.ch/lesya.shchutska/?lang=en) in high energy physics and [Yiwen Chu](https://hyqu.ethz.ch/) in condensed matter physics.
+Over the past two years, I have worked with Professor [Javier Duarte](https://jduarte.physics.ucsd.edu/) on fast and efficient machine learning, focusing on optimizing neural networks for nanosecond timescales using FPGAs.
+Our work involves creating a Neural Architecture Codesign (NAC) pipeline that automates the discovery and optimization of efficient machine learning models for scientific and engineering applications.
+By breaking down complex problems into their fundamental components, we aim to develop elegant and interpretable solutions.

-- To read more about my projects that I have completed (or are ongoing) please go to the [projects tab](https://dimapdemler.github.io/projects/).
+I have also had the opportunity to work with Professor [Lesya Shchutska](https://people.epfl.ch/lesya.shchutska/?lang=en) at EPFL on demonstrating the existence of heavy neutral leptons using machine learning techniques, and with Professor [Yiwen Chu](https://hyqu.ethz.ch/) at ETH Zurich on designing a vibration damping system for a cryo fridge.
+These experiences have reinforced my belief in the power of incorporating fundamental principles to create better solutions.

-- For my publications go to the [publications tab](https://dimapdemler.github.io/publications/).
+My philosophy is that by understanding and leveraging the underlying physics and mathematics, we can develop machine learning models that provide meaningful insights and push the boundaries of scientific discovery.
+I am excited to continue pursuing this approach in my future research endeavors.

 <!--